28th September, 2021

 If the load is too heavy or difficult to get a good grip, you might need some help.

-Keep your chin up, it's going to be ok.
-No seriously, do keep your chin up and look forward.
+Keep your chin up - it's all going to be ok.
+No, seriously, do keep your chin up and look forward when you're carrying.

-It's tempting to look down at the load, but you need to look forward once you're holding the load securely, to make sure there are no trip hazards or unexpected obstructions ahead.
+It's tempting to look down at the load, but you need to look forward once you're holding the load securely.
+So you can make sure there are no trip hazards or unexpected obstructions ahead.

 When you are lifting, carrying, pushing or pulling, the rule is always the same.
 Move smoothly.
 Smooth movements reduce the risk of stress and strain.

-If you are needing to 'jerk' the load, chances are it's too heavy and you can't keep it under control.
+If you find you need to 'jerk' the load, chances are it's too heavy or you can't keep it under control.
 Get help if you need it.